If you’re wondering which online course platform will come on top in a Podia vs Teachable comparison, this article has all the answers for you.

 Podia Pricing and Free Trial

-Podia also offers three different paid plans that all come with a 14-day trial (no credit card needed).
-But like Teachable, there’s no free plan.
+Podia offers two different paid plans that all come with a 14-day trial (no credit card needed).
+But unlike Teachable, there is a free plan, too.

 Here’s what you get with each Podia plan.